musicians and staff

 Maya French / Violin

 I grew up in midcoast Maine and was lucky to have a childhood full of explorations and lots of music.
 I’ve studied and performed at Kronberg Academy, Conservatorium van Amsterdam, Orford Music Academy, Manchester Music Festival, Kneisel Hall, Interlochen String Quartet Seminar, Virginia String Quartet Seminar, and Kinhaven Music School.
 I received my BM in Violin Performance from Boston University in 2015 under the direction of Bayla Keyes.
-As an educator, I’ve taught at Bay Chamber Concerts and Music School, Massachusetts Cultural Council, 317 Main Rise & Shine Violin Program, and at Bridge Boston Charter School’s El Sistema-inspired strings program.
-I am currently a faculty member at the Palaver Music Center and am certified to teach Suzuki Violin as well as Music Learning Theory, an early childhood music method.
+As an educator, I’ve taught at Massachusetts Cultural Council, Bay Chamber Concerts and Music School, 317 Main Rise & Shine Violin Program, and Bridge Boston Charter School’s El Sistema-inspired strings program.
+I am currently a faculty member at the Palaver Music Center and certified to teach Suzuki Violin and Music Learning Theory, an early childhood music method.
 When I co-founded Palaver Strings, I had many goals in mind, such as promoting social service, participating in a self-conducted ensemble, and playing new music, but most of all I wanted to connect with audiences in an honest and open environment.
-I am excited to continue exploring the ways that people in all stages of life can learn to better communicate and support one another.
-In addition to music, I love traveling, cooking large family-style meals, running, and the ocean.
+I am excited to continue exploring how people in all stages of life can learn to communicate better and support one another.
+In addition to music, I love traveling, cooking large family-style meals, fiddling, and the ocean.

 maya@palaverstrings.org